Stage 1: Self-Discovery | Your Shadow

 Part 6: The Integration Letter

 Write a short letter to one of your shadow parts.
-Address it directly.
-Acknowledge it.
-Tell it what you understand about why it was hidden.
-Tell it what you are willing to do now.
+Address it directly and acknowledge it.
+Tell it what you understand about why it was hidden, and what you're willing to do now.

-This is not a performance.
-No one else needs to read it.
-Write to the part of yourself you have been avoiding.
+Remember, no one else needs to read it.
+So write to the part of yourself you've been avoiding.
 Then write again to another one.
-This is when real acceptance begins.

 Part 7: Write your shadow snapshot

 In a short paragraph, describe what you have discovered about your shadow.
-What was hidden?
-What is leaking out?
-What are you ready to reclaim?
+What was hidden, what is leaking out, and what you're ready to reclaim.

 This is the fifth page of your self-portrait.